-Magaluf remains one of the Island's hottest holiday destinations seeing increasing numbers of holiday makers every year.
-However, despite the resort's evident and growing popularity as a tourist destination, it’s still never far from controversy.
-Recently, it saw the closing (and subsequent re-opening) of one of its industry-dominating titans, BCM Planet Dance, in a long-standing effort to tackle local corruption.
-Exaggerated and sensationalistic headlines seen in international media often only serve to purport a misguided and disingenuous view of the area.
-While it’s certainly true that the resort is almost entirely centered on catering to the so-called “alcohol tourism”, it may not be quite as deserving of the negative attention it gets.
+Before the corona lockdown, Magaluf were by many considered one of the Islands hottest holiday destinations seeing increasing numbers of holidaymakers every year.
+However, despite the resort's evident and growing popularity as a tourist destination, it was never far from controversy.
+Exaggerated and sensationalistic headlines seen in international media did their share to purport a misguided and disingenuous view of the area.
+While it’s certainly true that the resort is almost entirely centred on catering to the so-called “alcohol tourism”, it may not be quite as deserving of the negative attention it gets.

 Safe Boozing #

-Credit is due to an active group of over 4,000 residents, tourists and seasonal workers, who, in recent months, have rallied together under the aptly-named “Cleaning Up Magaluf” group on Facebook.
-Members use this platform to organize group walks home or to hotels so no one would have to do so alone.
-People give up their nights to patrol the streets in group.
-And, they also give up precious mornings to hold town hall meetings on the subject of public safety.
+To make Magaluf a safer place, in recent years a group of residents, tourists and season workers alike have rallied together under the aptly-named “Cleaning Up Magaluf” group on Facebook.
+Members use this platform to organise group walks home or to hotels, so no one would have to do so alone.
+People give up their nights to patrol the streets in group, as well as their increasingly precious mornings to hold town hall meetings on the subject of public safety.

 A holidaymaker's post in the “Cleaning Up Magaluf” Facebook group, praising current members for their ongoing efforts to keep Magaluf safe.